shackett/CRISPR-Caller/README.md

 CRISPR-Caller
 =============

 A method for confirming CRISPR knockouts of genes from sanger sequencing data.
+I have not used this method for many typical use cases, so I make no guarantees about its accuracy.

 Inputs are:
 - a gene name (either ensembl or hgnc), only tested for human
 - an .ab1 sanger trace file